 - What are Disability Provisions? (formerly special examination provisions)

-Disability Provisions give practical support to students to enable them to access the School Certificate Tests and HSC Examinations.
+Disability Provisions give practical support to students to enable them to access the RoSA Tests and HSC Examinations.

 Read more about Disability Provisions.